ryan-haskell/elm-spa/docs/public/content/docs/routing.md

 # Routing

-One of the best reasons to use __elm-spa__ is the automatic routing!
-Inspired by popular JS frameworks like _NuxtJS_, we use file names to determine routes in your application.
+One of the best features in __elm-spa__ is the automatic routing system!
+Inspired by popular JS frameworks, the names of your files determine the routes in your application.

-Every __elm-spa__ project will have a `Pages` folder with all the pages in the application.
+Every __elm-spa__ project will have a `src/Pages` folder containing all the pages in your app:

 URL | File
 --- | ---